Green Card/Permanent Residency

 How Do I Obtain A Green Card?

-- You must be considered admissible to the U.S. (meaning that you entered the U.S. leagally, have not committed a felony or other specific crimes, not a threat to national security, etc.).
+- You must be considered admissible to the U.S. (meaning that you entered the U.S. legally, have not committed a felony or other specific crimes, are not a threat to national security, have not committed disqualifying immigration violations such as fraud and misrepresentation to obtain a benefit, etc.)

 - Meet the requirements for one of the immigrant categories listed in the Immigration and Nationality Act (INA).